I have grown up twins; one with Cerebral Palsy (CP).

 John (Volunteer)

-As a retired Children's Services worker of 30 years I initially came across LPCF by providing their Website and DataBase management, although I was aware of their existence previously.
+As a retired Children's Services worker of 30 years I initially came across LPCF by providing their Website and Database management, although I was aware of their existence previously.

-In my past life I worked within Youth Centres and Careers Centres and was always on a mission to address Discrimination and Equality, especially having experienced its impact on people within my life.
+In my past life I worked within Youth Centres and Careers Centres (Connexions) and was always on a mission to address Discrimination and Equality, especially having experienced its impact on people within my life.

-At 15 my stepson was suddenly, diagnosed with Type 1 Diabetes and it was a game changer for all concerned.
+At 15 my (then) stepson was suddenly, diagnosed with Type 1 Diabetes and it was a game changer for all concerned.

 The main difficulties of raising a child with disabilities, in my view, are often not the disability, they are the hurdles and hoops parents have to overcome to get even the most basic movement from providers and the lack of co-ordination between services run by professionals